 3. Sexual relationships between staff and students pose particular difficulties.
 In the case of students under eighteen years of age, such relationships are unacceptable and would be deemed to constitute gross misconduct.
-4. Mature students could also be seen to be vulnerable in a college setting and, to avoid claims of harassment, relationships should be deferred until the student is no longer part of the College.
+4. Mature students could also be seen to be vulnerable in a college setting and, to avoid claims of harassment and/or abuse of power, relationships should be deferred until the student is no longer part of the College.
+The Office for Students, as a condition of Registration, place a ban (with exceptions) on intimate relationships between staff and HE students.
+The exceptions are where there is an ongoing relationship that existed before August 2025; and relationships that existed before the staff member became a 'relevant staff member' to the student (i.e. the staff member becomes in a position to influence favourable or detrimental treatment to the student).
 If a member of staff has concerns about the implications of this aspect of the code, for instance where there is an existing relationship with a prospective student, they should advise their line manager to avoid a potential conflict of interest.
-(Please see Section 12.5) 5.
+(Please see Section 12.4) 5.
 This section should be read in conjunction with the College's Safeguarding Young People and Vulnerable Adults Policy.
 Members of staff should also familiarise themselves with SCUC's guidelines on e-communications, which makes specific reference to social media contact with students.